arpa-h-care-llm/medical-qa-reviewer/README.md

 ### Disclaimer

 This app is for local use and prototyping only.
-Do not upload sensitive or identifiable patient data unless deployed in a secure, compliant environment.

 ### License